replica watches represents the spirit of exploration and pursuit of the unknown.

-University of Washington, PhD in Nursing (Nurse Educator)
+PhD in Nursing (Nurse Educator) from University of Washington

 Katie joined the military because she felt it was her duty to serve.
 Her family members had all served in the military and she grew up knowing that she wanted to be just like her parents.
 She did not want to be a “regular” nurse, she wanted to join the Army and care for soldiers and veterans.
 While serving at Munson Army Health Center at Ft.
 Leavenworth, Kansas, Katie knew she had found her passion.
 However, one day that was taken away when she was attacked by a civilian subordinate at work.
 He threw gasoline on her and set her on fire in a horrific case of workplace violence which nearly killed Katie and changed her life forever.

 While lying in the ICU wrapped in bandages covering her 3rd degree burns, Katie decided this was not the end of her story.
 Once she was able to withstand being in a classroom, she began to pursue her master’s degree; however, the VA would not cover all her medical expenses meaning she would have to work while going to school and take care of her three small children.
 Her husband, an Army helicopter pilot, deploys often and could not always be home to help.